Alientation/Wordle/README.md

 # Wordle
-wordle, but mainly a custom java graphics library
+Unfinished attempt at making a custom gui library to build wordle